Bachelor of Science in Nursing

 Trusted for over 110 years, Research College of Nursing is committed to empowering nurses, building leaders and caring for community.
 With a curriculum emphasizing leadership and service, employers trust RCoN graduates to fill key nursing roles in healthcare facilities across the country.
 The U.S. Bureau of Labor & Statistics projects 15% growth of RN positions by 2026.

-For centuries we have helped fuel the global health care community.
+For over a century we have helped fuel the global health care community.
 Research College of Nursing graduates go on to work locally, nationally and internationally in a variety of different areas including medical, surgical, ICU, pediatrics and more.
 Many continue their education at RCoN earning a Master of Science in Nursing.
 Alumni pursue various careers such as school nurses, nurse practitioners, nurse anesthetists, nurse educators, nurse executives, and certified nurse midwives.

 Explore your possibilities with Research College of Nursing!